oat-sa/taohub-articles/forge/How-to-make-a-new-extension-2-6.md

--   Since Tao 2.6 the structures are cached, so you will need to empty your cache (by default situated in generis/data/generis/cache)
+-   Since TAO 2.6 the structures are cached, so you will need to empty your cache (by default situated in generis/data/generis/cache)
 -   When refreshing the TAO home screen, the new extension should be visible

 ### Adding a tree